JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Option for EFS Infrequent-Access One Zone &rarr; Price performance optimized on accessed data (saves up to 92% of file storage).

 </br>

 ### **EBS - Elastic Block Store**

+Block storage solution which:

+- Think of hard drive for single EC2.

+- Block storage (equally sized blocks).

+- Performance advantage (EBS Encryption with low latency).

+- Use case for long-term logs & distribution of mass content.

+- Have snapshots of backups for compliance.

+-